rbavishi/Habitican-Curse/README.md

 ### Configuring Habitican Curse

 * Habitican Curse uses the amazing `requests` library to connect to Habitica.
-Please install it first using `python habitica.py`.
+Please install it first using `pip install requests`.

 * You will need to have a 256-color terminal, with support for basic unicode symbols.
 The shell used in the screenshots is the simple GNOME shell and will suffice.